mendersoftware/deployments/README.md

 * providing configuration file (supports JSON, TOML, YAML and HCL formatting).
 The default configuration file is provided to be downloaded from [config.yaml](https://github.com/mendersoftware/deployments/blob/master/config.yaml).
 * setting environment variables.
-The service will check for a environment variable with a name matching the key uppercased and prefixed with DEPLOMYMENTS_.
+The service will check for a environment variable with a name matching the key uppercased and prefixed with DEPLOYMENTS_.
 Eg. for "listen" the variable name is "DEPLOYMENTS_LISTEN".

 Application requirements: